 Political economics has produced NOTHING of scientific value in the last 200+ years.
 Since the founding fathers, economists claim to do science but they have never risen above the level of opinion, belief, wish-wash, storytelling, soapbox propaganda, and sitcom gossip.
 Milton Friedman produced plain proto-scientific garbage during his lifetime and never realized that his axiomatic foundations were false.

 Friedman’s policy prescriptions are regarded as outdated but the representative economist still applies Friedman’s false premises.
 Orthodox economics is built since Jevons/Walras/ Menger upon this set of foundational propositions, a.k.a. axioms: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub)

-There is not much use to criticize a stupid/corrupt political clown-like Friedman much longer.
-To get out of failed economic theory requires nothing less than a full-blown Paradigm Shift from false Walrasian microfoundations and false Keynesian macrofoundations to entirely NEW macrofoundations.
+There is not much use criticizing a stupid/corrupt political clown-like Friedman much longer.
+Getting out of failed economic theory requires nothing less than a full-blown Paradigm Shift from false Walrasian microfoundations and false Keynesian macrofoundations to entirely NEW macrofoundations.
 Everything else is a continuation of fake science.